Flexible Spending Account

-We will be transitioning our medical, dental, and FSA plan years to be calendar-based (Jan-Dec) effective January 1, 2019.
-In order to get there, we are implementing a Short Plan Year (Sept 2018 - Dec 2018) for all FSAs and Limited Purpose FSAs.
+We are transitioning our medical, dental, and FSA plan years to be calendar-based (Jan-Dec) effective January 1, 2019.
+In order to get there, we implemented a Short Plan Year (Sept 2018 - Dec 2018) for all FSAs and Limited Purpose FSAs.
 If you wish to participate in the Short Plan Year, you will need to make your elections during the Open Enrollment period (August 1 – August 17th).
 Once the Short Plan Year has ended, we will begin the new calendar-based plan year (effective January 1, 2019 through December 31, 2019).
 Elections for the 2019 calendar-based plan year will be made during an Open Enrollment period in early November.

 Here’s what you need to know about this Short Plan Year: